phihos/python-openvpn-ldap-auth/README.md

 In the client configuration you need to add a line like

 ```
-static-challenge "Enter OTP" 1 # use 0 if the OTP shoul not be echoed
+static-challenge "Enter OTP" 1 # use 0 if the OTP should not be echoed
 ```

 When connecting you will now be prompted for your password and your OTP.
 By setting `authorization.static_challenge` you